waterloop/MC_STM32/readme.md

 # Build

-Start by building the `WLoopCan` submodule and then the BMS files
+Start by building the `WLoopCan` submodule and then the MC files

 ``` bash
 cd /path/to/BMW_SW_G5